-There are customers which accounted for 10% or more of the Company's revenue.
-The total amount of revenue from such customers is INR 141.74 lacs and INR NIL for year ended March 31, 2023 and March 31, 2022 respectively.
+No single customer accounted for 10% or more of the Company's revenue for the year ended March 31, 2023 and March 31, 2022.

-28 Capital Management
+32 Capital Management

 For the purpose of the Company's capital management, capital includes issued equity capital and all other equity reserves attributable to the equity holders of the Company.
 The primary objective of the Company's capital management is to safeguard the Company's ability to remain as a going concern and maximise the shareholder value.